-If you are a member of the public, the Bar Standards Board’s Public Access Guidance for Lay Clients is available here.
-This will help you to understand how the Public Access scheme works, and explains how you can use it to instruct barristers directly.
+If you represent a company or other business, the Bar Standards Board’s Public Access Guidance for Lay Clients is available here.
+This will help you to understand how the Public Access scheme works and explains how you can use it to instruct barristers directly.

-How do I instruct a barrister at Tanfield Chambers?
-If you are considering instructing a barrister at Tanfield Chambers, please complete the following form.
-If the matter is very urgent please telephone our Direct Access Administrator on 020 7421 5300.
+If you are considering instructing a barrister at Tanfield Chambers, please telephone our Direct Access Manager on 020 7421 5300.

 The full list of who has a right to complain to the LeO is available on their website and here.
-You must complain to the Legal Ombudsman either within six years of your barrister’s actions/failure to act, or no later than three years after you should reasonably have known there were grounds to complain.
+You must complain to the Legal Ombudsman either within one year of your barrister’s actions/failure to act, or no later than one year after you should reasonably have known there were grounds to complain.